Richardson Fire: Bitumont complex

 At a final size of approximately 700,000 hectares the Richardson fire would become the largest fire in Alberta's modern history, and the second largest recorded fire after the 1.5 million-hectare Chinchaga Fire of 1950.
 As the 1950 fire started in British Columbia and spread to Alberta, some sources classified the Richardson fire as the largest in Alberta history.

 Suppression efforts

 Early control efforts on the complex were unsuccessful due to dry conditions and high winds.
 Suppression activities were focused around the oil sands facilities and the settlement of Fort McKay on the southern flank of the fire.
 Back burning operations were conducted to remove unburned fuel and direct the fire.
 Over 850 personnel and 40 helicopters were assigned, in addition to bomber groups from throughout the province.
 Crews from across Canada and a small contingent of Mexican firefighters worked on the complex.
 Control lines were constructed using bulldozers and other heavy equipment.

 Despite the extensive resources, containment was not achieved until late June, when rain and cooler weather entered the region.
-Areas of the fire, especially on the eastern flanks, were allowed to burn into July and August due to the absence of human settlements or oil facilities in those areas.
+Areas of the fire, especially on the eastern flanks, were allowed to burn into July and August due to the absence of human settlements or oil facilities in those places.